 4.4 Bruchid mortality

 Bruchid mortality was evaluated on the basis of emergence which is manipulated by the round exit holes carrying a flap formed during the exit of the insect (Tripathi et al., 2020).
-In this study, it was observed that susceptible varieties (KS20 and Biashara) provided easier access to food sources hence where a higher population buildup was experienced.
+In this study, it was observed that susceptible varieties (KS20 and Biashara) provided easier access to food sources hence it was where a higher population buildup was experienced.
 Resistant varieties (Ndengu Tosha and Karembo), although harbored bruchids, significant differences in low infestation resulted in a low rate of mortality.
 Higher bruchid mortality in tolerant varieties under this study suggests biochemical resistance mechanisms such as phenolic inhibitors and anti-nutritional compounds reducing significant pest activity throughout the storage period as reported by Bharathi et al. (2024).

 4.5 Number of holes on grain

 Seed resistance is better indicated by the number of emergence holes than that of laid eggs per seed (Gopal et al., 2023).
 The bruchids larvae penetrated more into the seed of KS20 and Biashara, developed inside them and excavated an emergence tunnel to the seed surface, forming a translucent window in the seed coat for adult emergence.
-The findings suggested that superior varieties (Ndengu Tosha and Karembo), which exhibited the significantly lowest number of holes on grain were found to be resistant (Pawara et al., 2019).
+The findings suggested that superior varieties (Ndengu Tosha and Karembo), which exhibited the significantly lowest number of holes on grain were found to be likely resistant (Pawara et al., 2019).

 4.6 Number of egged green gram grains